Kernix13/windows-cmd-prompt/CmdPrompt.md

 - you could ping a website to see if it is down – if you do not get a reply, it is down – or if you are somewhere that blocks a website, you can use cmd prompt (if possible) to get the ip address of that site then just type the ip address into the web browser to go to that website
 - `pathping`: trace route and provide network latency & packet loss - `pathping xxx.xxx.x.x` (ip address)
+- **BITSADMIN**: Initiate upload or download jobs over the network or internet and monitor the current state of those file transfers: `bitsadmin /?` or `bitsadmin /help`
+- `nslookup`: Find the IP Address Associated With a Domain - When you type a domain name into a browser address bar, your computer looks up the IP address associated with that domain name.
+You can use the `nslookup` command to find that information out for yourself
 - **TracerT** - similar to `pathping` - `trace route` - traces the route it takes for a packet to reach a destination and shows you information about each hop along that route
 - If you’re having issues connecting to a website, `tracert` can show you where the problem is occurring - displaying the route path between your pc to website
 - If you’re ever curious to see the path your internet traffic takes to get from your browser to a remote system like Google servers